 Who were they?
 What crimes had they committed?
 What sentences had been meted out to them?
 What happened to them on arrival at the other end of the world?
 Over the past year or so I have researched and written up the stories of the mixed fortunes of these “Bristol Girls”.
 My proof-reader-in-chief (husband) suggested that I should undertake research on the rest of the Friendship girls – a challenge I initially resisted – but not for too long!

-Inherently, this project is a work in progress.
-At this stage I have relied principally on online and secondary sources.
-As noted above, for some of “Our Girls” quite a bit has been unearthed.
+Inherently, this project is a work in progress – and what follows represents in essence a first draft.
+Geographical and mobility factors have meant that I have relied principally on online and secondary sources.
+As noted above, for some of ‘Our Girls’ quite a bit has been unearthed.
 For others, for whom the records no longer exist or who did little to attract attention to themselves, there is much less to go on.
 In some cases something can be gleaned about them vicariously, through the men with whom they chose to associate.
+Sometimes, finding out something about them leads to more questions, at this stage unanswered, about their lives.
 I should say that I am not related to any of them but I now feel a very strong bond with them.

-The generous input from those who, unlike me – an interloper – can claim descent, has been invaluable, and this is duly acknowledged.
-I would be delighted to hear from anyone who shares my interest in the “Friendship Girls”, and may be able to add to the account of their lives and contribute to a second edition!
+The generous input from those who unlike me – an interloper – can claim descent, has been invaluable, and this is duly acknowledged.
+I would be delighted to hear from anyone who shares my interest in the ‘Friendship Girls’, who may be able to add to the account of their lives, confirm or otherwise where I have made assumptions, and most importantly, draw attention to any errors, and thereby contribute to a possible second edition!

 Burra, South Australia